 A softgel capsule hardness test measures the mechanical integrity of a soft gelatin capsule shell by applying controlled force until rupture, recording the peak force and deformation at failure.
 It is the most important physical QC test for softgel formulations: a shell that is too hard will not dissolve on time; a shell that is too soft will rupture during packaging, shipping, or storage.
-This guide walks through the full protocol — choosing between puncture and compression methods, KHT TA-30 setup parameters, curve interpretation, and how to set defensible acceptance criteria for pharmaceutical batch release.
-It is written for formulation scientists, QC analysts, and stability study leads.

 Softgel capsules rupture in the 5–30N range depending on shell thickness, gelatin Bloom strength, glycerol content, water content, and storage history.
 A well-configured texture analyzer with 0.01N force resolution captures the rupture event cleanly and produces reproducibility under 6% CV across a 20-capsule batch.
-Under-configured instruments miss the rupture peak or drown it in noise.

 Softgel capsule shells are a gelatin-glycerol-water composite with a narrow mechanical operating window.
 The shell must be firm enough to survive filling, sealing, cooling, drying, tumbling, inspection, bulk packaging, and patient handling — yet soft enough to dissolve in gastric fluid within the USP disintegration window.
-That balance is what softgel hardness testing verifies.

-Process-driven failure modes.
-Softgel manufacturing produces hardness variability from ribbon thickness, cooling rate, drying uniformity, and die cut quality.
+Process-driven failure modes: Softgel manufacturing produces hardness variability from ribbon thickness, cooling rate, drying uniformity, and die cut quality.
 A correctly implemented QC hardness test catches batch-to-batch drift from any of these sources, giving process engineers an early signal before product leaves the plant.

 Two test geometries dominate softgel hardness testing: puncture and axial compression.
 Each answers a different question.